xpack/web-doxygen/website/docs/manual/pages/extsearch.md

 </figure>

 <ul class="doxyList ">
-<li><span class="doxyComputerOutput">doxygen</span> produces the raw search data</li>
+<li><code>doxygen</code> produces the raw search data</li>
-<li><span class="doxyComputerOutput">doxyindexer</span> indexes the data into a search database <span class="doxyComputerOutput">doxysearch.db</span></li>
+<li><code>doxyindexer</code> indexes the data into a search database <code>doxysearch.db</code></li>
-<li>when a user performs a search from a Doxygen generated HTML page, the CGI binary <span class="doxyComputerOutput">doxysearch.cgi</span> will be invoked.</li>
+<li>when a user performs a search from a Doxygen generated HTML page, the CGI binary <code>doxysearch.cgi</code> will be invoked.</li>
-<li>the <span class="doxyComputerOutput">doxysearch.cgi</span> tool will perform a query on the database and return the results.</li>
+<li>the <code>doxysearch.cgi</code> tool will perform a query on the database and return the results.</li>
 <li>The browser will show the search results.</li>
 </ul>

 ## Configuring {#extsearch_config}

 The first step is to make the search engine available via a web server.
-If you use <span class="doxyComputerOutput">doxysearch.cgi</span> this means making the <a href="https://en.wikipedia.org/wiki/Common_Gateway_Interface">CGI</a> binary available from the web server (i.e. be able to run it from a browser via an URL starting with http:)
+If you use <code>doxysearch.cgi</code> this means making the <a href="https://en.wikipedia.org/wiki/Common_Gateway_Interface">CGI</a> binary available from the web server (i.e. be able to run it from a browser via an URL starting with http:)

-How to setup a web server is outside the scope of this document, but if you for instance have Apache installed, you could simply copy the <span class="doxyComputerOutput">doxysearch.cgi</span> file from Doxygen's <span class="doxyComputerOutput">bin</span> directory to the <span class="doxyComputerOutput">cgi-bin</span> directory of the Apache web server.
+How to setup a web server is outside the scope of this document, but if you for instance have Apache installed, you could simply copy the <code>doxysearch.cgi</code> file from Doxygen's <code>bin</code> directory to the <code>cgi-bin</code> directory of the Apache web server.
 Read the <a href="https://httpd.apache.org/docs/2.2/howto/cgi.html">apache documentation</a> for details.

-To test if <span class="doxyComputerOutput">doxysearch.cgi</span> is accessible start your web browser and point to URL to the binary and add <span class="doxyComputerOutput">?test</span> at the end
+To test if <code>doxysearch.cgi</code> is accessible start your web browser and point to URL to the binary and add <code>?test</code> at the end

 <pre><code>http://yoursite.com/path/to/cgi/doxysearch.cgi?test